wenthingteo/Presotea_DBMS/README.md

 - Scalable architecture to accommodate future expansion plans.

 ### Conclusion
 Our collaboration with Presotea SS2 aims to enhance their operational efficiency and customer experience through the implementation of an optimized database management system.
-By addressing the current challenges and incorporating advanced features, we strive to contribute to the continued success and growth of Presotea in the competitive beverage industry.